bcohenboulakia/nbworkshop/README.md

 ### Notebooks filename

-Every solution marker in processed Notebooks is replaced by the corresponding placeholder (both can be set in the [Configuration file](#configuration-file)).
-If an original Notebook's filename ends with the configured `tutor_postfix` parameter (see [Configuration](#configuration)), this postfix is replaced by the `student_postfix` parameter in the converted Notebook's filename.
+Every solution marker in processed notebooks is replaced by the corresponding placeholder (both can be set in the [Configuration file](#configuration-file)).
+If an original notebook's filename ends with the configured `tutor_postfix` parameter (see [Configuration](#configuration)), this postfix is replaced by the `student_postfix` parameter in the converted notebook's filename.
 If the original name does not end with `tutor_postfix`, the `student_postfix` value is simply appended to the base name.
 No additional characters (such as underscores or spaces) are inserted automatically; the exact format is entirely determined by the postfix values set in the configuration.

 ## GitHub workflow

-The conversion can be automated by a GitHub Actions workflow called `Generate Students Notebooks branch` which calls the conversion script on every update of a Notebook in a monitored directory.
+The conversion can be automated by a GitHub Actions workflow called `Generate Students notebooks branch` which calls the conversion script on every update of a notebook in a monitored directory.
 Note that the GitHub workflow uses `.github/conversion.json` as configuration file (including for calling the conversion script), and provides detailed error log in case this file is invalid (or missing).
 The workflow's behavior depends on the value of the `rebuild_all` parameter:
-* If set to `true`, the workflow wipes out the existing `Students`branch and recreates it from the latest state of the main branch, then runs the conversion script on every Notebook in a monitored directory.
-If you have manually edited the content of the Students branch, be aware that these manual changes — including Notebooks and other files — will be completely lost, as the branch is fully reset and all content is regenerated from scratch.
+* If set to `true`, the workflow wipes out the existing `Students`branch and recreates it from the latest state of the main branch, then runs the conversion script on every notebook in a monitored directory.
+If you have manually edited the content of the Students branch, be aware that these manual changes — including notebooks and other files — will be completely lost, as the branch is fully reset and all content is regenerated from scratch.
-* If set to `false`, the workflow checks out the latest main branch, updates the Students branch, and runs the conversion script on every Notebook that has been modified since the last commit.
+* If set to `false`, the workflow checks out the latest main branch, updates the Students branch, and runs the conversion script on every notebook that has been modified since the last commit.
 If you have manually edited  a notebook that is detected as changed and thus regenerated, your manual changes to that notebook will be overwritten by the automated process.
-Manual changes to other Notebooks or files will remain until a merge conflict occurs.
-For non-Notebook files that are in conflict, the workflow automatically resolves the conflict by keeping the version from the remote Students branch, meaning your manual changes to those files will be preserved, while changes from the main branch are discarded.
+Manual changes to other notebooks or files will remain until a merge conflict occurs.
+For non-notebook files that are in conflict, the workflow automatically resolves the conflict by keeping the version from the remote Students branch, meaning your manual changes to those files will be preserved, while changes from the main branch are discarded.

 Thus, manually editing the `Students`branch should be avoided.

-Depending on the number of Notebooks to be converted, you might consider setting `rebuild_all` to `true` for smaller repositories, allowing simpler handling of merge conflicts, or `false` to handle many Notebooks, allowing a more targeted conversion process.
+Depending on the number of notebooks to be converted, you might consider setting `rebuild_all` to `true` for smaller repositories, allowing simpler handling of merge conflicts, or `false` to handle many notebooks, allowing a more targeted conversion process.

-The result of the workflow execution can be reviewed on the `README.md` of the `Students` branch which contains a short overview of the conversion process (including merge conflicts, whether on Notebooks or other files):
+The result of the workflow execution can be reviewed on the `README.md` of the `Students` branch which contains a short overview of the conversion process (including merge conflicts, whether on notebooks or other files):
 ![Student branch README](https://github.com/user-attachments/assets/bc132feb-5f43-40e7-aa64-962154bc15b1)

 A copy of this review appears on the workflow page in the `Action` tab on the GitHub repository web page: